LiaPapailiou/dictionary/README.md

 ## Browser Compatibility

-The application is compatible with Chrome, Firefox, IE 10+, Edge, Safari & Safari iOS
+The application, in its current state, is compatible with Chrome, Firefox, IE 10+, Edge, Safari.